statzenthusiast921/AstronautDatabase/README.md

 The data used for this analysis was scraped from the [SuperCluster Astronaut Database](https://www.supercluster.com/astronauts).

 ### Application
-[Click here] (https://astro-db-jz.onrender.com/).
+[Click here](https://astro-db-jz.onrender.com/).
 The app might need a few minutes to "wake up".

 ### Challenges